-- ••• Reg.
+••• Reg.
 IV.1.(d).
 Proration of Deductions.
-In most cases, an allowable deduction of a taxpayer will be applicable to only the businessapportionable income arising from a particular trade or business or to a particular item of nonbusinessnon-apportionable income.
-In some cases, an allowable deduction may be applicable to the businessapportionable incomes of more than one trade or business and/or to several items of nonbusinessnon-apportionable income in a manner which fairly distributes the deduction among the classes of income to which it is applicable. - (1) Year to year consistency.
+In most cases, an allowable deduction of a taxpayer will be applicable to only the businessapportionable income arising from a particular trade or business or to a particular item of nonbusiness_non-apportionable income.
+In some cases, an allowable deduction may be applicable to the businessapportionable incomes of more than one trade or business and/or to several items of nonbusiness_non-apportionable income.
+In such cases, the deduction shall be prorated among those trades or businesses and those items of nonbusiness_non-apportionable income in a manner which fairly distributes the deduction among the classes of income to which it is applicable.

+- (1) Year to year consistency.
 In filing returns with this state, if the taxpayer departs from or modifies the manner of prorating any such deduction used in returns for prior years, the taxpayer shall disclose in the return for the current year the nature and extent of the modification. - (2) State to state consistency.
-If the returns or reports filed by a taxpayer with all states to which the taxpayer reports under Article IV of this Compact or the Uniform

-Division of Income for Tax Purposes Act are not uniform in the application or proration of any deduction, the taxpayer shall disclose in its return to this state the nature and extent of the variance.
+If the returns or reports filed by a taxpayer with all states to which the taxpayer reports under Article IV of this Compact or the Uniform Division of Income for Tax Purposes Act are not uniform in the application or proration of any deduction, the taxpayer shall disclose in its return to this state the nature and extent of the variance.